akasoggybunz/BlazingPizza/README.md

 # Build Your First Cross Platform Blazor App in a Day
 Repo for LIVE!
 360 2021 Hands-on lab, Orlando, FL Orginal Author and all credit goes to [Brian Randell of Github](https://github.com/brianrandell)

+Use the zip folder as the starting project files to start the lab.
+The src is my own attempt at trying the lab.

 ## The following are required on Windows or macOS [Please see each product’s operating system version requirements for the items listed below]:

 - The .NET 5.0 SDK (SDK 5.0.403) from [https://dotnet.microsoft.com/download/dotnet/5.0](https://dotnet.microsoft.com/download/dotnet/5.0)